 GET READY TO DISCOVER three.js!

-This book will teach you everything you need to know to create stunning 3D web applications using three.js, in no time at all.
-Together, we’ll work through a series of small apps and cases studies until we’ve reached a solid understanding of how to create amazing 3D browser-based applications using the three.js WebGL framework.
+This book will teach you everything that you need to know to be able to create stunning 3D web applications using three.js, in no time at all.
+Together, we’ll work through a series of small apps and cases studies until we’ve reached a solid understanding of how to create amazing 3D applications using the three.js WebGL framework.

-If you want to leverage the power of your graphics card to create websites that really stand out - whether it be product displays, data visualization, music videos, advertising, gaming, or anything else - there is no other library today that combines the power, breadth of features and ease of use that three.js has.
+If you want to know how to leverage the power of your graphics card to create websites that really stand out - whether it be for product displays, data visualization, music videos, advertising, gaming, or anything else - there is no other library today that combines the power, breadth of features, amazing community and ease of use that three.js does.

 If you need some inspiration to get started, have a look at the threejs.org frontpage which features a regularly updated collection of cutting-edge work from around the web.
 Virtual Art Sessions and Paperplanes.world are a couple of personal favorites - and of course, while three.js specializes in 3D, it’s equally good at 2D, as this lovely Short Trip by Alexander Perrin demonstrates.

 You should use this book alongside the official documentation and you’ll be referred there regularly.
-Also, the best resources for understanding what three.js is capable of, once you are a little familiar with the library, are the official examples.
-Go through them and get to know the source code in depth, you won’t regret it.
+Also, the best resources for understanding what three.js is capable of, once you are a little familiar with the library, are the official examples, and the three.js source code.
+Go through the examples and get to know the source code in depth, you won’t regret it.

-We’ll get going properly here, making sure we have a thorough understanding of the basics - the components that make up every 3D scene, how to create objects, lights, and cameras and how to apply simple materials and textures to our creations, as well as how to work with the
+Section One is a complete standalone three.js tutorial series which will introduce to all the basic concepts you need to know to get a 3D scene running in your browsers, such as how to create objects, lights, and cameras and how to apply simple materials and textures to our creations, as well as how to work with the

 Scene, how to